sailfish009/openstructure/modules/conop/doc/functions.rst

    Assigns the backbone torsions PHI, PSI and OMEGA.
 The backbone atoms are required to be connected for the torsions to be added.
-In addition, only residues for which :method:`ResidueHandle.IsPeptideLinking` returns true are considered.
+In addition, only residues for which :meth:`mol.ResidueHandle.IsPeptideLinking` returns true are considered.

    The first signature assigns the torsions to *res*, assuming prev is